ghostkcleung/tft_framework/font_and_print.md

 # Font

+Font is are shape that is drawable (but not fillable).
+The 5x7 font is built-in at the framework as default font.

 ```cpp
 Font *f = new Font5X7();     // Usually the font is assigned to pointer.
 f -> setChar ( 'A' );        // Set character